-As explained earlier, a number of user trails exist across all areas of BCOS, often due to a lack of trail signage.
-This is in addition to trails leading from unofficial access points from private properties, most if not all of which existed before OSD acquired the land.
+As explained earlier, a number of user trails exist across all areas of BCOS, often due to a lack of directional signage.
+User trails also connect unofficial access points from private properties, most of which existed before OSD acquired the land.
 Reducing redundant trails allows vegetation to recover and improves the overall health of the trail system and habitat.
 As there are two different primary causes of these user trails, the OSD will approach consolidation with different management techniques:

-- 1. Excess trails used by visitors.
+1. Excess trails used by visitors.
 The OSD has identified a preferred trail network, retaining the most advantageous trails used by the public.
-This network will both maintain loops and through connections while reducing unnecessary or eroded trails to improve vegetation, habitat, and the user experience.
+This network will both maintain loops

+- and through connections while reducing unnecessary or eroded trails to improve vegetation, habitat, and the user experience.
 Trails identified as redundant, eroded, or misplaced (i.e., too close to an arroyo or a residence) throughout BCOS will be rehabilitated with native vegetation. - 2.
 Excess trails used only by neighbors.
 The OSD will consult with neighbors to determine appropriate trails to formalize leading from nearby residences to the main trail network in order to consolidate and reduce the human footprint.
 In areas with riprap structures, the OSD anticipates identifying one trail between each pair to serve residents intent on retaining private access.